What are Pronouns?

 When others make a mistake:

 If someone isn’t present when their pronouns are misused, it is our job to hold others accountable to using the correct pronouns.
 When in a conversation with someone else who makes a mistake, there are a couple of ways to navigate the conversation.
 Before correcting the individual who made the mistake, consider whether the person who has been misgendered has shared about their pronouns in all areas of their life.
 Some people may only use certain pronouns in various aspects of their lives (e.g., using ‘they/them’ at work but ‘he/him’ at home).
 Some people make this choice for their own personal safety, or because they simply don’t feel comfortable being “out” in certain contexts.
-If you are not sure if the person in question has shared their pronouns with the person you are speaking to, then ask them first before trying the following correction strategies.
+If you are not sure if the person in question has shared their pronouns with the person you are speaking to, ask them first before trying the following correction strategies.

 One strategy is to just respond to the individual who has made the mistake using the correct pronouns.